nextcloud/univention-app/README.md

 * Nextcloud system user is removed
 * All Nextcloud ucr variables are unset

 The Nextcloud PostgreSQL database and user are removed unconditionally, because the database resides on the docker host.

-UCS itself takes care of cleaning up the app folders.
-That means, that all data is deleted!
+The app folder /var/lib/univention-appcenter/apps/nextcloud/ is being deleted.
 To avoid this a manual backup has been done before (we can automatize it, but whereto?).

 ## Upgrade process